-Those documents also explained that a record involving a student does not automatically mean the document is held under confidentially provisions outlined by FERPA.
+Those documents also explained that a record involving a student does not automatically mean the document is held under confidential provisions outlined by FERPA.
 Separate court cases have previously defined FERPA’s involvement in “Educational Records,” as those that follow a student from grade to grade, pertain to financial aid or scholastic probation, or that are kept directly in student files.
-Judgements in those cases state that only records containing insight into the student’s academic performance are held accountable under FERPA.
+Judgments in those cases state that only records containing insight into the student’s academic performance are held accountable under FERPA.

 On March 24, 2016, Hawkins and Fox43 News challenged the denial of the request and appealed to the Office of Open Records.

 The OOR granted the requester’s appeal nearly two months later, at which point the school district appealed that decision to the trial court.
 The trial court then found that the video was maintained by the school district’s open records office and not in a private student file.